 Geographic Scope: Asia

-Project Summary: A five-year (2016-2021) program, USAID Asia CTIP is a regional initiative that focuses on transnational and regional challenges to combat human trafficking.
+Project Summary: USAID Asia CTIP is a regional initiative that focuses on transnational and regional challenges to combat human trafficking.
 The program aims to reduce the trafficking of persons in Asia through coordinated multisectoral action and cross-border cooperation, developing opportunities for private-sector leadership and improving the quality of data associated with human trafficking.
 More information is available here.

 The project is financed by USAID.

-NEXUS Institute is undertaking various activities in the framework of the USAID Asia CTIP project.
-These include:
+NEXUS Institute undertook various activities in the framework of the USAID Asia CTIP project.
+These included:

 Mapping the Evidence Base.
 A Review of TIP Research in the Mekong Region (2008-2018)